 For more information regarding courses taken at other institutions, please visit the DKU Bulletin.

-What's the prospect for now for students going to Duke during spring/summer 2021?
+What's the prospect for students going to Duke during spring/summer 2022?

-While we hope that there will be no problem for students planning to go to Duke for spring 2021 or later, it is important to keep in mind that we have no control over when the U.S. visa services will reopen in China, nor how long the application review process will take once that happens.
+We hope that there will be no problem for students planning to go to Duke for spring 2022 or later.
 We will continue to monitor the situation closely and communicate any new information as it becomes available.
-We also encourage you to check the U.S. embassy website on a regular based to stay current on government policies and announcements.

 May I take courses at another university this spring or over the summer?